jgibbons-cp/datadog/dotnet_core_profiler_k8/README.md

 You should see this with ```kubectl get pods```  You can confirm that the tracer agent is listening with this:

+To confirm the tracer is running do this:

 ```kubectl exec -it <pod_name> -- agent status```

 and look for APM Agent in the output.